-New Zealand has implemented a much-needed update to its main privacy law, the New Zealand Privacy Act.
-In effect from December 2020, the amendments bring New Zealand law a little closer to the strict standards of the EU General Data Protection Regulation (GDPR).
+The New Zealand Privacy Act has been in effect since December 2020.
+It brought New Zealand law a little closer to the strict standards of the EU General Data Protection Regulation (GDPR).

-Key changes include a broad application that encompasses non-New Zealand businesses, privacy breach notification requirements, and a prohibition on certain transfers of personal information overseas.
+Key provisions include a broad application that encompasses non-New Zealand businesses, privacy breach notification requirements, and a prohibition on certain transfers of personal information overseas.

 Our Privacy Policy Generator makes it easy to create a Privacy Policy for your business.
 Just follow these steps: